kbilgund/csye6225-fall2018/infrastructure/aws/scripts/README.md

-## AWS Cloud Formation using scripting.
+## AWS Cloud Formation using Script

-used jq
+## csye6225-aws-networking-teardown.sh-
+It is used to delete the whole infrastructure we created using the setup commmand.